Alumni in the Spotlight

 - Connie Brizee (B.S., Nursing, '62) and Carol Brown (B.S., Nursing, '62)

 Tell us what's new

 Share what you are up to now, where are you working, what you are specializing in, recent promotions or life events, and what you love most about being a nurse.
 Your updates may be shared with others on the School of Nursing web site.

 Give a shout-out!

 Do you want to celebrate or give a shout out to a fellow alumna/alumnus?
-Click here and tell us in a couple of sentences what you want to celebrate or recognize this person for, and we may include it on the School of Nursing web site!
+Tell us in a couple of sentences what you want to celebrate or recognize this person for, and we may include it on the School of Nursing website!

 "Since graduating with my Master's of Science in Nursing from SFSU in 1997, I began working in the operating room at St. Francis Memorial Hospital.
 I have dedicated my life to the practice of operating room nursing, from being a staff nurse to charge nurse, educator, clinical informaticist and Robotic Team leader.

 I just started a new job at UCSF as the Clinical Educator in Pediatric Surgery.
 I work in the Department for Nursing Excellence and focus my education for staff in the OR at the Benioff Children's Hospital at Mission Bay.I have loved every minute of my career and feel so fortunate that as nurses we can still learn and grow in so many ways throughout our careers.
 I truly believe in lifelong learning and always strive to support my fellow nurses to do the same!"

 "I retired in 2013 after a career in critical care and working in Endoscopy.